 Most meals are served family style in the Main Lodge where we have 3 chefs on staff.
-We are adding a new outdoor kitchen and dining area this year for our guests to enjoy.
-The new outdoor dining area will feature wood burning ovens, covered seating, and propane heaters.
-Kid’s options are available and we can accommodate dietary restrictions.
+The new outdoor kitchen and dining area is a wonderful place for all to enjoy meals and family time.
+The outdoor dining area features a wood burning oven, covered seating, lighting, and propane above head heaters.
+Dinners will include fresh salad bar, at least two main entree options, vegetarian option, gluten free option and Kid’s option.
+We can accommodate dietary restrictions with advanced notice.
+Carbonated drinks are available for purchase or included in cocktail prices.

-Breakfast is complete with eggs cooked to order, bacon, sausage and pancakes.
+Breakfast is complete with eggs cooked to order, bacon, sausage, pancakes, French toast, and daily specials.
 In addition, there is a continental buffet with cereal, fruit and homemade pastries.

-Dinners are themed, and can include Prime Rib Night, Southwest Night, Cowboy Night (steaks), and Angler Night (trout and salmon).
+Dinners are themed, and can include Prime Rib Night, Southwest Night, French Night, Cowboy Night (steaks), and Angler Night (trout and salmon).
 Depending on the cuisine, meals may be served plated or buffet style.
+Starting the summer of 2015 we will be offering two choices for dinner each night.
+As well as accommodating dietary restrictions, requests, and a kids option.
 Once a week we do an open fire cookout with the “dutch oven” by the river.
-Enjoy an evening under the stars with friends and family while enjoying live entertainment!
+Enjoy an evening river side and under the stars with friends and family while enjoying live entertainment!
+We encourage families to be together, but will be offering a kids cookout and adults dinner throughout the week.

 We are pleased to offer you a variety of wines from France and South America in keeping with both the French heritage of the area, and the owner.
 We are dedicated to giving you the best value possible and our prices reflect that.
 Wine by the bottle is offered at retail price, while wine by the glass echoes restaurant price.
 We would be more than happy to stock a special bottle of wine for you to enjoy during your stay if you let us know before your arrival.